andreipfeiffer/css-in-js/README.md

-# A thorough CSS-in-TS analysis
+# A thorough analysis of CSS-in-TS

 This document contains an in-depth analysis of all the current **CSS-in-JS** solutions, that support **Server Side Rendering** and **TypeScript**.